ThanetPi/FARM-BIOMOL/README.md

 This FArmBioMoL chemical library was established in 2022 to support scientific research, especially the anti-AMR bacterial infection study (our primary objective) conducted by students and scientists from the Division of Pharmaceutical Biology.

 ### Research collaboration
 We are happy to initiate and collaborate on a research project with scientists who share our objective of fighting AMR bacterial infection.
-However, we are also open to exciting Pharmaceutical Sciences, Biology, Biotechnology, and chemistry research topics.
-Therefore, don't hesitate to contact us for further discussion about our potential exciting research project.
+However, we are also open to exciting research topics in Pharmaceutical Sciences, Biology, Biotechnology, and chemistry.
+Therefore, don't hesitate to contact us for further discussion about a potential exciting research collaboration project.

 ### Acknowledgment
 This chemical library received partial funding from Gustav Adolf and Erika Dornhecker-Stiftung from the Department of Chemistry and Pharmacy, FAU, for an initial chemical expansion.